-Summer camp season is here and it’s tough to tell who is more excited.
+Summer camp season is here, and it’s tough to tell who is more excited.
 Your kid, who is free from pencils, books, and dirty looks, or you, who is free from your kid (at least for a few hours a day, unless they fell for the old sleepaway camp racket).
 Either way, that excitement will be equally short-lived for both of you if your kid is not properly outfitted for their camp experience.
-These 9 items will keep them comfortable and prepared for any activity so neither of you is reduced to a sweating, sobbing mess at the end of the summer (or, worse, the day).
+This list of the best summer camp gear will keep them comfortable and prepared for any activity so neither of you is reduced to a sweating, sobbing mess at the end of the summer (or, worse, the day).

 Patagonia Torrentshell Jacket